suroegin/200statusFinder/README.md

-# 200statusFinder
+# 200-status-finder

 ### What it do?

-Application which checks the link's status (200 or any).
+This small CLI-application checks URL addresses for 200 status code.
-If status is 200 - nickname/login is free for registration.
+If status code is 200, login is free for registration.